Macrocephaly-Capillary Malformation

 16. Maternal hyperinsulinemia – similar mechanism as above.

-17. High-dose prenatal corticosteroid exposure – animal work suggests it potentiates PI3K signals; a few human correlations exist.
+17. High-dose corticosteroid exposure – animal work suggests it potentiates PI3K signals; a few human correlations exist.

 18. Intrauterine infections activating PI3K – for example, cytomegalovirus has been shown to transiently up-regulate PI3K and may exacerbate megalencephaly.